 Firmware / Embedded Software Engineer

-Help us creating the smartest sensor solution for powerlines world wide
+Help us create the smartest sensor solution for powerlines worldwide

 Heimdall Power is a growing Norwegian tech company established in 2016.
-With closer to 70 employees across Norway, Europe and the US we produce a Neuron, our sensor sollution often reffered to as "magic ball", that exceptionally combines hardware, firmware and software into one product.
+With closer to 70 employees across Norway, Europe, and the US, we produce the Neuron, our sensor solution often referred to as "magic ball", that exceptionally combines hardware, firmware, and software into one product.
 The purpose of the Neuron is to bring greater awareness and intelligence to power grids — making them safer, smarter, and more responsive.
-Our solution strengthen the grid, the people who operate it, and everyone who depends on it.
+Our solution strengthens the grid, the people who operate it, and everyone who depends on it.

 By making better use of what we already have, we reduce carbon footprints while also creating value for society, industry, and our shareholders.